safepay/sensor.fronius/README.md

 * compatible with the custom [Power Wheel Card](https://github.com/gurbyz/power-wheel-card/tree/master) if using PowerFlow

 ### Energy dashboard support - HA 2021.8+
-All energy sensors now provide required attributes to allow them to be used in the new Energy dashboard introduced in Home Assistant 2021.8.
-It is however important to use sensors that are not reset on a regular basis therefore the following "lifetime" sensors should be used:
+All energy and power sensors provide required attributes to allow long term statistics to be recorded which enables support for the new Energy dashboard introduced in HA 2021.8.
+The following "lifetime" sensors can be added to the energy configuration:

 * Solar production: ``total_energy``
 * Grid consumption: ``smartmeter_energy_ac_consumed``